James is a higher education and employment lawyer at Taylor Vinters, a law firm specialising in research and innovation.

 As a Senior Associate, he has developed a particular expertise on the law around academic freedom and free speech on campus, on which he has advised institutions, academics, think tanks and Government.

-He has published multiple articles on that topic (which can be found here), including submissions of evidence to the UN Special Rapporteur on Free Speech, the UK Parliament’s Joint Committee on Human Rights (twice), and the House of Commons Public Bill Committee in relation to the Higher Education (Freedom of Speech) Bill (both individually and in collaboration with English PEN, one of the world’s oldest human rights organisations).
+He has published multiple articles on that topic (which can be found here), including submissions of evidence to the Special Rapporteur on Freedom of expression, the UK Parliament’s Joint Committee on Human Rights (twice), and the House of Commons Public Bill Committee in relation to the Higher Education (Freedom of Speech) Bill (both individually and in collaboration with English PEN, one of the world’s oldest human rights organisations).

 In relation to the Bill, he has also spoken with Government lawyers and policy makers about the Bill while it was being drafted to contribute his expertise.
 He is now working with law makers in the House of Commons and House of Lords on amendments to the Bill and so is having an opportunity to influence how it is shaped through the legislative process.
 His evidence is recorded in Hansard, having been cited by the Public Bill Committee during public deliberations.